Mohammed bin Abdullah Al Saud: Career

-Prince Mohammed started his career at Saudi government and held various positions at the Saudi Arabian Monetary Agency in Jeddah and at the Ministry of Education.
-First he worked as an advisor in the monetary agency.
+Prince Mohammed held various government positions at the Saudi Arabian Monetary Agency in Jeddah and at the Ministry of Education.
+First, he worked as an advisor in the monetary agency.
 In 1970 he was appointed director of overseas education at the ministry.
 He was the assistant deputy minister of education.
 He resigned from the office in 1983.

-Then Prince Mohammed served as the director of Al Faisaliah Group which was founded by his father, Abdullah bin Faisal, in 1970.
+Then Prince Mohammed served as the director of Al Faisaliah Group founded by his father, in 1970.
 In January 2004 Prince Mohammed introduced Saudi businesswoman Lubna Olayan to the US President Bill Clinton at the Jeddah Economic Forum.

 In addition, Prince Mohammed was the chairman of the board of directors of Al Takamul International Company for Commercial Investment, Qassim Cement Company and the National Takamul Foundation for Agriculture.
 He was the cofounder of the Arab Thought Foundation and a member of the board of trustees of King Faisal Foundation.

 Prince Mohammed was also one of the presidents of Al Ahly football club.